Beyond the Classroom will launch again in Lent Term 2019.

 LSESU Beyond the Classroom is an employability training programme designed to provide you with the opportunities to develop, learn and grow.

-Last year, for the first time, we also offered sessions such as First Aid; Health and Safety; and Coding.
+Recently we have also offered sessions such as First Aid, Health and Safety, British Sign Language and Coding.

 You can attend up to 30 sessions in total, and all sessions are free of charge.
 Simply head to the What's On page to find out when sessions take place.
-Last year, more than 500 students attended the programme.
+In previous years, more than 500 students attended the programme.

 LSESU Beyond the Classroom is open to taught postgraduate students, research students and undergraduate students.
-The programme also features a priority booking system for all LSESU representatives, who will be able book sessions first.
-This will be available to: LSESU Executive Committee Members; LSESU Part-time Officers; LSESU Clubs/ Society Committee Members; and SSLC Reps.
 Attendance at sessions count towards the LSESU Leadership Accreditation.

 1. Annual Fund Grant Applications: 17th October 2017.
 View the slides here.